Google Analytics is a treasure trove of insights that can help you expand your email and SMS marketing strategy.

 Knowing who makes up your audience in terms of gender, age, and interests helps you figure out what kind of nifty stuff you should create, how you should position your messaging, and which people to target for your email marketing and remarketing campaigns.

-How to use the insights:
+How to use the demographic insights from Google Analytics:

 - Adapt your email and SMS copy based on geographical locations.
 For example, as a florist in Los Angeles with nationwide delivery, be mindful that orders outside L.A. may experience delivery delays.
 Adjust your email copy to avoid promising same-day delivery to recipients located far from your store.